Art2om/JPG-to-ASCII-Artwork-Converter/README.md

 IMPORTANT:
 - For this to work, you need to have a .jpg file and specify its name in the "im" variable.
 Currently, that is line 20.
-- If you are on a Windows / Macintosh machine, change the "font" varible path.
+- If you are on a Windows / Macintosh machine, change the "font" variable path.
 This code was developed on Linux, and therefore the pathway will only work on Linux.

 What each variable does:
 - "SIGNLE CHAR_HEIGHT" : How tall each character within the ASCII will be.